| Brighton

 also well know as a conference centre, and the major political parties, as well as the

 TUC, may hold their conferences there in the autumn.
+Brighton's best known landmark has again been

 named one of Britain's top tourist attractions.
 The holiday Which?
 Guide voted the